andlo/mycroft-skills-list-gitbook/skills/subsonic-mycroft-skill.mj2p.md

 ---
 description:
+categories: uncategorized
+tags:
 ---

 # Subsonic
 ### _subsonic-mycroft-skill.mj2p_
 ## About:
-Subsonic (https://subsonic.org) is a media streaming server. this skill will interface with a preconfigured subsonic server and allow mycroft to stream media from it.
+Subsonic ( is a media streaming server. this skill will interface with a preconfigured subsonic server and allow mycroft to stream media from it.

 ## Skill information:
 **Github:** | [https://github.com/mj2p/subsonic-mycroft-skill](https://github.com/mj2p/subsonic-mycroft-skill)